 Planting and growing flowers, plants, or vegetables, is not a new idea.
-Although it may have become even more popular with families during these past years.
-With all the time spent at home, and with the kids doing virtual schooling or having modifies schedules, many have decided to start gardens.
+Although it may have become even more popular with families during this past year.
+With all the time spent at home, and with the kids doing virtual schooling, many decided to start a vegetable garden.
+It was a great way to not only grow fresh vegetables for the table but to educate the kids in the process – from planting to harvesting.

 Climate – The desert is known for its hot, dry climate.
 It has limited rainfall, sometimes to the point of drought and hot or cold dry wind conditions which can also cause problems.

 Right seeds – If you want a successful vegetable garden it is important to find seeds that are non-drought tolerant and have been grown and adapted to the desert environment (ex: Heirloom varieties).
+Some cool seasonal vegetables are: Beets, Broccoli, Cabbage, Carrots, Lettuce, Onion, Pea, Potato, Radish, Spinach, Turnips.
+Some warm season vegetables are: Beans, Cucumber, Eggplant, Melon, Pepper, Pumpkin, Squash, Corn, Sweet Potato, Tomato.

 Soil conditions – Desert soil is usually full of sand, gravel and clay.
 It is important to amend the soil with organic nutrient filled soil, either from your own compost or nursery bought.

 Water – Plants have difficulty drawing water not only through their roots but leaves as well because of the desert’s dry climate.
-It is very necessary that plants are watered regularly and consistently.
+It is very necessary that the plants get consistent and regular watering and some of the easiest ways are through drip irrigation and mulching the beds.
+Mulching will keep the weeds at bay, protect the surface of the soil from elements while holding in moisture.

-Sun – If not addressed, the full sun can literally burn or fry your vegetable plants due to the high altitude and UV rays.
+Sun – If not addressed, the sun can literally burn or fry your vegetable plants due to the high altitude and UV rays.
+Shade cloth, which is like an awning, is one way to deal with the sun’s rays and heat.
+Another way of dealing with the sun is having a companion plant that shades the lower growing plants.

+Pests – Vary in different areas, so it is always important to be aware of what types of pests may visit your desert garden.
 Whether you choose a non-chemical method, organic method or a bait product method, make sure that you are prepared so that you can deal with it quickly and prevent any long-term damage.

 More Details To Help Your Desert Vegetable Garden Thrive …